 The evaluation measures used are precision and recall.
 For a better comparison of the systems, we also used the F-measure, which combines both precision and recall with an equal weight [8].
 More specifically, precision corresponds to the number of indexing terms properly retrieved over the total number of terms retrieved.
 Recall corresponds to the number of indexing terms properly retrieved over the total number of terms expected.
 In the gold standard (manual) indexing used as a reference, the indexing terms consist of MeSH keyword/qualifier pairs.
 However, MTI retrieves isolated keywords.
 Therefore, we have focused the evaluation on the retrieval of keywords.
 We have considered that retrieving an isolated keyword, where the gold standard advocates the same keyword associated to a qualifier, was correct.
-For example, if <diabetes mellitus> was retrieved where <diabetes melli- tus/drug therapy> was expected, we considered that the index term had been correctly retrieved.
-Similarly, if <diabetes mellitus/drug therapy> and <diabetes mellitus/prevention & control> were expected according to the gold standard, we considered that the automatic systems should retrieve the keyword < diabetes mellitus>.
+For example, if diabetes mellitus> was retrieved where diabetes mellitus/drug therapy was expected, we considered that the index term had been correctly retrieved.
+Similarly, if diabetes mellitus/drug therapy and diabetes mellitus/drug therapy and diabetes mellitus/prevention & considered that the automatic systems should retrieve the keyword diabetes mellitus>.